daegalus/csrd/content.en/05-game-mastering/05-additional-content.md

 Untouchable

-## OPTIONAL RULES FOR THE APOCALYPSE
+## Optional Rules For The Apocalypse

 The optional rules presented in this chapter accommodate a variety of circumstances that PCs could face after civilization falls.
 Some represent useful information that rarely comes up in other games but is ever‑present in almost every post‑apocalyptic game, such as scavenging and how to repair before‑times machines, the game effects of exposure and starvation, and so on.